 Island Impact Ministries is a 501(c)(3) non-profit organization that hosts teams of volunteer who provide free medical and surgical care to the people of Haiti and the Dominican Republic.
 Over the past 10 years we have provided free medical care for over 100,000 people and counting!

-We currently operate two established primary care clinic. which also provides low cost dental care, in the Dominican Republic.
+We currently operate one established primary care clinic. which also provides low cost dental care, in the Dominican Republic.
 We do have plans to establish a clinic in Haiti once the school has been set up.
 Our clinics have medicines that are purchased in the U.S. at reduced rates and brought to the country by visiting teams.
 Many people suffer needlessly due to the fact that medicine and a doctor's consultation is costly, so they often are neglected until the condition becomes acute or chronic.
 We also provide Village clinics in rural areas and Haitian migrant camps where people are too poor to travel.
 Currently we are servicing Munoz and are raising funds to establish a monthly clinic in Loma Bajita.

 Team of 28 who saw and treated ~900 patients.